 For example, let's say there are two development groups working on the same code: one group for Rel1.0 and one group for Rel1.5.
 In the beginning of the project the changes that were being made to Rel1.0 and Rel1.5 were co-existing in the same archives.
 Once developers needed to start adding new functionality to Rel1.5 that was not relevant to Rel1.0, it was time to start branching.
 The project database name for this product is SoftwareGenius.
 The Rel1.0 project leader must go through all of the archives and assigns a version label of Rel1.0 Base to the branch point (the revision where the branching will start).
-Next, she assigns a version label of Rel1.0 Brough all of Rel1.0 Brough all of the same revision.
+Next, she assigns a version label of Rel1.0 Branch Tip to the same revision.